 ‘It’s never a bad thing to make the reader feel a bit uneasy’ – The Undercover Soundtrack, Jonathan Pinnock

 A change of gear this week.
 This is the first time I’ve hosted a writer who is talking about short stories.
 A lot of music lurks behind his award-winning first collection, inspiring the plots, mood and characters.
 Various signature songs have passed through his imagination to become a tightrope-walking couple, a doomed relationship, a person given the eyes of a serial killer and a haunting piece of music derived from nature.
 His name is Jonathan Pinnock and he’s on the Red Blog today with his Undercover Soundtrack

-authors, deepen your story, entertainment, fiction, Fix and Finish With Confidence, haunting piece, having ideas, how to write a book, how to write a novel, imagination, Jonathan Pinnock, literary fiction, literature, music for writing, My Memories of a Future Life, Nail Your Novel: Why Writers Abandon Books and How You Can Draft, piece of music, publishing, Roz Morris, Scott Award, serial killer, short stories, short story, signature songs, The Undercover Soundtrack, tightrope, undercover soundtrack, writing, writing a novel - Nail Your Novel, writing life, writing to music
+authors, deepen your story, fiction, haunting piece, having ideas, how to write a book, how to write a novel, imagination, Jonathan Pinnock, literary fiction, literature, music for writing, My Memories of a Future Life, piece of music, publishing, Roz Morris, Scott Award, serial killer, short stories, short story, signature songs, The Undercover Soundtrack, tightrope, undercover soundtrack, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, Writing Plots With Drama, Depth & Heart, writing to music